 |More than 7||Anxiety and mood problems may linger for the next few weeks or even a month||Moderate||These symptoms do not cause much worry as long as one maintains the normal routine and treatment guidelines|

 What is Vicodin Detox?

 Drug detox is a short-term program which tries to remove as much drug from the bloodstream as possible.
 As the drug starts leaving the body, a patient will experience several undesirable symptoms.
 Doctors can help alleviate many of these symptoms by prescribing medications.
 They will act especially against the drug effects or produce similar but milder effects.

 Medical Detox: Which Medications Are Used To Detox From Vicodin?

 They call type of detox which uses medications to treat symptoms of withdrawal medical detox.
 The US FDA has approved the use of opioid antagonists such as Buprenorphine and Methadone during a Vicodin detox.

 There is another way to reduce the severity of withdrawal symptoms and cravings during the detox.
 This is by gradually decreasing the dose of Vicodin.
-They call this dose tapering and it should only happen under the supervision of doctors.
+They call this dose tapering, and it should only happen under the supervision of doctors.

 How Long Does It Take To Detox From Vicodin?

 Every case of addiction is unique.
 One individual’s response to the drug or its treatment may not match that of another.
 Therefore, it is difficult to set a time frame for the detox from Vicodin exactly.
-Duration of the detox will last as long the withdrawal symptoms remains with the patient.
+Duration of the detox will last as long the withdrawal symptoms remain with the patient.